 At our core, our mission to provide affordable energy underpins socio-economic development in regions where we operate.
 Fulfilling our mission in a socially responsible way requires collaboration and partnership.
-To build trust and understand how our operations impact communities where we operate, we regularly and thoughtfully engage with a variety of stakeholders: landowners, suppliers, community organizations, tribal leaders, lawmakers, local and state elected officials, regulators, industry peers, employees, business partners and others.
+To build trust and further understand how our operations may impact communities, we regularly and thoughtfully engage with a variety of stakeholders: landowners, suppliers, community organizations, tribal leaders, lawmakers, local and state elected officials, regulators, industry peers, employees, business partners and others.

 Engaging with Landowners

 Typical landowner engagement begins with a Marathon Oil Field Surface Land Professional sitting down with the landowner to proactively discuss what to expect once operations begin.
-This person continues to engage with landowners after operations begin.
+This individual continues to engage with landowners after operations begin.
 This year, as COVID-19 restrictions were relaxed, we significantly increased face-to-face interactions again, leading to agreements being negotiated and executed much more quickly than in 2021 and 2020.
 While these in-person engagements are critical to relationship-building, we continue to meet with landowners both virtually and in-person as business dictates.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

 If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2022 report.